 5. European Space Imaging (Germany) — Regional Gateway for High-Resolution Imagery

-European Space Imaging (EUSI) serves as the primary European regional partner for Maxar (now Vantor) imagery, providing access to some of the highest-resolution commercial satellite data available, including 30cm imagery from the WorldView Legion constellation.
-Based in Munich, EUSI combines Maxar’s imagery capabilities with local expertise, European data handling practices, and regional customer support.
+European Space Imaging (EUSI) is the primary European regional partner for Maxar (now Vantor) imagery.
+That means access to some of the highest-resolution commercial satellite data on the market, including 30cm imagery from the WorldView Legion constellation.
+Based in Munich, EUSI pairs Maxar’s imagery with local expertise, European data handling practices, and regional customer support.

-For European governments and organizations that need Maxar-grade imagery but prefer to work with a European entity (whether for procurement, data sovereignty, or regulatory reasons), EUSI fills an important gap.
-The company also provides value-added services including digital elevation models, orthorectified products, and custom processing.
+For European governments and organizations that need Maxar-grade imagery but prefer working through a European entity (for procurement, data sovereignty, or regulatory reasons), EUSI fills a real gap.
+They also offer value-added services like digital elevation models, orthorectified products, and custom processing.

 Key strengths: